Wellbeing Peer Support Network

 You can contact me by email firstname.lastname@example.org or on the phone 01491 418775 or ext 2015 (Greenlands).

-Over the years, both personally and at work, I've encountered the effects that mental health issues and life challenges can cause for individuals from depression, learning difficulties, bereavement, bullying, etc. This had led me to take an interest in understanding mental health and leading a healthy and positive life.
+Over the years, both personally and at work, I've encountered the effects that mental health issues and life challenges can cause for individuals from bereavement, bullying, cancer, depression, neurodivergence, etc. This had led me to take an interest in understanding mental health and using tools to lead a healthy life with a growth mindset.

-From being part of these journeys, I can offer empathy and insights from my experiences that others could benefit from if they are experiencing such challenges.
+From these journeys, I can offer empathy and insights from my experiences that others could benefit from if they are experiencing such challenges.
 I've also come to understand the importance of feeling you have a safe, confidential space to share and feel genuinely heard.

 I appreciate taking the step to open up and speak to someone can be daunting.
 If you would like to have a chat or meet up, please feel free to contact me on email@example.com or 0118 378 5088.